SameSalamander5710/DynamicFPSLimiter/README.md

 ## Installation

 > [!CAUTION]
-> The executable in the release was packaged using PyInstaller and may be flagged by some antivirus software as a Trojan (e.g., ZkarletFlash).
+> - The executable in the release was packaged using PyInstaller and may be flagged by some antivirus software as a Trojan (e.g., ZkarletFlash).
 Until this issue is fixed, feel free to build the executable from source using the provided Python scripts.
+> - You can find the VirusTotal report on the app's behaviour for the latest release (v3.0.1) [here](https://www.virustotal.com/gui/file/72f786dbfb0b2346efce38903a2368775e4cd7aa6d1acdcd2f7d336b028f533b/behavior)

 1. Download the `DynamicFPSLimiter_vX.X.X.zip` file from the latest release [here.](https://github.com/SameSalamander5710/DynamicFPSLimiter/releases)
 2. Extract the zip file to a desired location